 From 2007-2012, I lived in Sudbury, Ontario, where my partner had a university teaching job.
 There I was involved in anti-war and Indigenous solidarity activism with Sudbury Against War and Occupation, anti-poverty organizing with Occupy Sudbury and then the Sudbury Coalition Against Poverty, and a support campaign for John Moore, an Ojibwe man fighting a racist conviction that sent him to prison for a decade for a crime he didn’t commit.
 For three years, I was also the primary producer of Sudbury Social Justice News, a semi-regular online compilation of activist-related events and news in Sudbury.

-I moved to Ottawa in the summer of 2012 when my partner got a new teaching position.
-Here I have been involved in supporting the End Immigration Detention Network, Families of Sisters in Spirit, Indigenous Peoples Solidarity Movement Ottawa, No One Is Illegal Ottawa, and the local Raise the Rates committee.
+I moved to Ottawa in 2012 when my partner got a new teaching position.
+Here I have been involved, at various times, in supporting the Criminalization and Punishment Education Project, End Immigration Detention Network, Families of Sisters in Spirit, Fight for $15 and Fairness, Indigenous Peoples Solidarity Movement Ottawa, No One Is Illegal Ottawa, and Raise the Rates.

 Beyond radical politics and social movements, my other main passions are long-distance running, listening to heavy metal, and vegan baking.